KevinMuller7/LauzHack_20_social_map/README.md

 Every function has its description at the beginning of the '.m' file.
 There is the function "test_script_1" that creates a simple scenario (it is a list of action done by users).
 There is also a bigger social map given in "data_scenario.json" written by Giorgio.
 Do not hesitate to create new scenario and sharing them.

+When writing a scenario, please use the user id instead of the user name when calling a "user_..." function.
+Searching the user name in the database is not optimized.

 Finally, do not hesitate to ask for new functionalities.
 I would happy to provide them.

 ## About the futur